act-rules/act-rules.github.io/_rules/video-media-alternative-ab4d13.md

 #### Fail Example 4

 A video element that describes some of the text on the same page.
-The text on the page labels the video as an alternative but the label is not visible on the page.
+The text on the page labels the video as an alternative but the label is not [visible](#visible).

 ```html
 <p>